sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 - 10% to 30% damage buff on counter attacks from Perfect Dodge/Block within 5s window.
 - Counter attacks ragdoll the enemy based on an enemy strength roll, each 10 strength give 9% resistance
 ***
+>[!TIP]
+>Most of the below features can be configured in mods\Ultra Combat V2 - Fixed Edition\UE4SS\UltraCombat\scripts\config.lua.
+You can find valid key inputs [here](https://unrealcommunity.wiki/list-of-key/gamepad-input-names-j9c5mqou) to change keybinds.<br/>
 ## DODGING
 ***
 - Requires a minimum 25 in Acrobatics